Starmer bids to ‘restore UK’s role as climate leader’ with green global alliance

 The US and EU will also partner with the UK on the scheme.

-There is no mention of the China and India, who are among the largest polluters.
+There was no mention of the China and India, who are among the largest polluters.

-Sir Keir said: “The UK is already leading the way in the clean power transition – we’ve phased out coal power, lifted the ban on onshore wind and launched GB Energy – but we will not stop there.
+At a signing ceremony to mark the alliance, Sir Keir described finance as the “biggest challenge” on climate.

-“We want our clean energy ambitions to go global, so it is fantastic news that multiple other countries are now on board with the UK-led Global Clean Power Alliance.
+“This is about harnessing the political leadership, needed to unlock investment on a huge scale, so that no developing country is left behind,” he added.